jdillard/sphinx-llms-txt/docs/source/advanced-configuration.rst

 Including Source Code Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can include source code files from your project in the full documentation file.
+You can include source code files from your project at the end of :confval:`llms_txt_full_filename`.
-Code files are added at the end of the documentation with proper syntax highlighting.

 Use include/exclude syntax to precisely control which files are included: